LucasDelfino92/morrowindsharp/mwtools.md

 ## UPDATING SAVES

-When uninstalling or updating mods from a save, we must synchronize our save.
-Not doing so means Morrowind will greet you with the following message:
+When uninstalling or modifying plugins in an on-going save, Morrowind will greet us with the following message on loading our save:

 > The currently selected master files and plugins do not match the ones used by this save game.
 Errors may occur during load or game play.
 Do you wish to continue?

-To fix this, we have to synchronize our save.
+To fix this, we have to synchronize our save's plugins to our current load order.

 - Run WryeMash in Mod Organizer.
 - In the **Saves** tab, you will see a list with all your saves.
 Saves that do not need to be synchronized have a **purple box** next to them.
 Those that do need to have their masters synchronized will have a box of a different color.